 When young Muslims see the injustices being done to Muslims around the world by the US and its allies, and the outright collaboration and disregard for their suffering by those who claim to be their “leaders”, it understandably makes them angry.
 Da’esh plays on this, telling them that they’re going to make the Islamic nations great again and repel the aggressors.
 Most, if not all, of their supporters begin with good intentions.
 That’s how they’re ensnared.

-They think they’re fighting a jihad (that is, a war to spread Islam, defend the faith and its ideas and to defend your family, yourself and your wealth) by committing these disgusting actions.
+They think they’re fighting a jihad (that is, a war to spread Islam, defend the faith and its ideas and to defend your family, yourself and your wealth) by murdering civilians.
+In Islam, jihad involves a war in which two armed, opposing sides clash.
+Jihad does not mean random car bombs in packed markets, summarily executing civilians or ramming pedestrians with trucks.

 Of course self-styled, attention-seeking behaviour of Da’esh members speaks for itself.
 Perverting Islam is no “jihad”, but is a ridiculous excuse for showing off, boasting, and bloody violence.
 Hence the bragging all over the internet, hence the ridiculous pictures, the profoundly un-pious actions… When jihad is performed, it should not be done with indiscriminate killing & savagery.